TuanAnh17N/apex-bot-delay-relay/README.md

 # apex-bot-delay-relay

-Mirrors trading-signal alert messages from a set of premium Discord channels into matching free/delayed channels, ~15 minutes later, verbatim — a free-tier incentive for a Discord community where paying members get real-time signals.
+Mirrors trading-signal alert messages from a set of premium Discord channels into matching free/delayed channels, ~15 minutes later, verbatim

 This repo exists only to get a free, unlimited GitHub Actions runner (public repos aren't billed for Actions minutes; the private repo this was developed in is). `delay_relay.py` is a synced copy of the